-It is through these events when online entrepreneurs effectively tell their stories.
+It is through these events that online entrepreneurs effectively tell their stories.
 At the same time, they show a sneak peek of the course by providing a 45-min to a 1-hr presentation.

 Afterward, they direct the audience to the sales page, and boom!
 You get a sale.

 This is why content writers have to know how this works because most businesses today do webinars to survive and thrive.

 If you did a great job as a content writer, the potential customers will understand the value they get despite the price.